MalachyKitson/MalachyKitson/README.md

 - Created a restaurant management app with Java (Object-Oriented Programming).
 - Built a carnival shooter game using HTML, CSS, and JavaScript for gameplay mechanics.

-🎮 Outside of Work, I'm interested in keeping up with the latest developments in science and tech.
+🎮 Outside of work, I'm interested in keeping up with the latest developments in science and tech.
 I also play a lot of games and I am currently self-teaching Spanish.

 #### 💬 Let’s Connect!